phrodide/wfh-website/src/Blog/T- 51 Hours.md

 A reliable source tells us that there are some VERY exciting prizes to be claimed through some great raffles:
 - gift baskets,
-- gift certificates to Cerritos (go Taco Tuesdays!),
+- gift certificates galore!
+(Like to Cerritos  - go Taco Tuesdays!),
 - an obnoxiously large screen TV,
 - Sony PlayStation 5